Stetchy0/ProjectPentalogy/Supplementary Items/Text/Living Works/Pentalogy/Part I - Experience.md

 "The white stuff is rice.
 It's a type of grain."

-His soup was cold by the time he finished it, but he didn't mind.
+His soup was cold by the time he finished it, because of their chatter, but he didn't mind.
 Pheren was great company.
-He put his dishes back on the nightstand and laid down to sleep.
+He put his dishes back on the nightstand before he laid down to sleep.
 He hadn't been awake for this long in a while, too.